Erromango: The labour trade and blackbirding

-Missions and Cannibals
+Missionaries

 John Williams of the London Missionary Society and fellow missionary James Harris were killed and eaten by cannibals at Dillons Bay in November 1839.
 In November 2009, after a lengthy collaboration between the Museum of Anthropology at the University of British Columbia, the Presbyterian church of Vanuatu and the Vanuatu Cultural Centre, Williams' descendants travelled to Erromango to reconcile with the descendants of those who killed their ancestor, the Uswo-Natgo clan, 170 years earlier.
 To mark the occasion, Dillons Bay was renamed Williams Bay.

 The Rev. George Nicol Gordon, of Prince Edward Island, Canada and his wife, Ellen Catherine Powell, missionaries from the Presbyterian Church of Nova Scotia to the New Hebrides, were killed at Dillons Bay on May 20, 1861.
 A memoir of the couple appeared in book form, at Halifax, Nova Scotia in 1863.

 In total, six missionaries were killed on Erromango.
 An oral history from Unpogkor (Dillons Bay) says Rev. Williams was killed because he disrespected an important kastom ceremony that was taking place when he landed.
 The Boy's Own Paper (1879) states that Rev. Williams and a Mr. Harris (identified as a man traveling to England to become a missionary) were killed because they arrived on the island shortly after an "outrage" was committed by the crew of another vessel.
 (The nature of this "outrage" is not stated in the article.)
 The pair, realizing their danger, died during a failed attempt to escape the island, being killed by natives on shore a few yards from their boat.

 As Williams was the first Christian martyr in the south Pacific, Erromango became a particular focus for missionisation.
 Another missionary, Reverend McNair and his wife, were present on the island at Dillon's Bay until the former's death from illness in 1871.
 A Royal Navy captain visiting in 1869 described the conditions there as difficult, with scarce supplies of flour, clouds of mosquitoes, murderous threats from natives, and a "sweltering poisonous atmosphere, accompanied by fever and ague."